US federal loans

 We are not automatically notified when a student has selected our institution on their FAFSA.
-Therefore, once you have completed steps 1-4, please email us at email@example.com with a copy your signed MPN and a screenshot of your complete entrance counselling and let us know you are awaiting a Cost of Attendance from UWE Bristol.
+Therefore, once you have completed steps 1-4, please email us at email@example.com with a screenshot of your complete entrance counselling and let us know you are awaiting a Cost of Attendance from UWE Bristol.

 The CoA for students studying at the UWE Bristol is set by the University and is increased in line with inflation for each academic year.
 These educational costs relate only to you, the student.
 These costs cannot include costs for partners or children (other than childcare or nursery costs).
 The exchange rate is listed on the COA.
 The actual amount that you will receive in GBP(£) will depend upon the exchange rate available to UWE Bristol's bank (or currency exchange service provider) on the date that the loan funds are disbursed.

-These broad based costs can be broken down as follows as a guide as to how much you may need for your year of study:
+These broad-based costs can be broken down as follows as a guide as to how much you may need, for example for a year of study as a postgraduate student:

 |Cost||£ Per week||$ per week*||Weeks||£ Per year||$ per year *|

 |Immigration Health Surcharge||£470||$658|